 Supplementary Figure S6.
-Bioinformatics predictions of variants leading to the use of a de novo or a cryptic 3’ splice site.
-Predictive 3’ss scores were obtained with SpliceSiteFinder-like (SSFL) and MaxEntScan (MES) algorithms for both reference (WT) and mutated sequences, as indicated.
-Both panels consist of screen shots of intron-exon junctions obtained with the Alamut Visual v2.11 software tool (Interactive Biosoftware).
-The reference intronic sequences are indicated by a white background whereas the exonic segments have a grey background.
-(A)
+Bioinformatics predictions of an intronic variant leading to the usage of a de novo 3’ splice site.
+Predictive 3’ss scores were obtained with SpliceSiteFinder-like (SSFL) and MaxEntScan (MES) algorithms for both reference (WT) and mutant (c.68-1G>A) sequences, as indicated.
+The image consists of a screen shot of the intron 2-exon 3 junction obtained with the Alamut Visual v2.11 software tool (Interactive Biosoftware).
+The intronic and exonic sequence are indicated by the white and grey backgrounds, respectively.